gaambo/vanilla-wp/README.md

 9. If developing a custom theme or plugin which you want to have PHP linting available include it in `phpcs.xml` via `<include-pattern>PATH</include-pattern>`.
 10. Set the document root on your webserver to the public folder: `/path/to/site/public/`
 11. Access WordPress admin at `https://example.com/wp-admin/`

+## Deployment

+[PHP Deployer](https://deployer.org/) in conjunction with [gaambos WordPress recipes](https://github.com/gaambo/deployer-wordpress) is used.
+A documentation of all available tasks can be found in the `README.md` of the package.
+The `deploy.php` is based on the default/vanilla deploy recipe from this package and edits localhost settings for setting document root and using Docker for WP CLI.

+Before running any tasks you have to configure SSH acces to the hosts defined in `util/hosts.yml` via `~/.ssh/config`.

 ## Documentation